hm-tuomaala/air-combat/README.md

   make
   ./fighter

-  Plane is controlled with W, A, D
+  Plane is controlled with W, A, D, shoot with space